ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/fanout-indexes.markdown

 {CODE fanout_index_def_1@Indexes/FanoutIndexes.cs /}

-Note that a large order, having a lot of line items, we will create an index entry per each `OrderLine` item from `Lines` collection.
+Note that a large order, having a lot of line items, will create an index entry per each `OrderLine` item from `Lines` collection.
 It means that a single document can generate hundreds of index entries.

 The fanout index concept is not specific for map-only indexes.
 It also applies to map-reduce ones: